johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 ![image](../Resources/ObjectDetection/image_416_416_26_26_grid.jpg)

-_Image with the 26 x 26 grid overlayed_
+_Figure 3: Image with the 26 x 26 grid overlayed_

 The process is similar to layer 16, the model assigns three anchor boxes to each grid cell and then again calculates an objectness score and class probabilities for each of the anchor boxes.
 Again, the cfg file defines the anchor box dimensions and the mask indicates for this layer we should use: `10,14,  23,27,  37,58`